JadHay8/Computer-Vision-Market-Predictor/README.md

 ## **Role in Finance Club Quant Team**

-This project was part of a [larger initiative](https://github.com/DFIC-Quant-Fund/CompVision-W2024) with the Quant Group at the [**DeGroote Finance and Investments Council**](https://www.degrootefinance.ca/).
-The team worked on various aspects of algorithmic trading strategies, and I was responsible for **refining the machine learning model** in this project.
+The team worked on various aspects of this trading strategy, but I was responsible for **refining the machine learning model** in this project.
 While other team members focused on different aspects of the project, such as supplying data, refining the strategy and backtesting, I was tasked with creating the data pipeline and developing an accurate model.

 Although the project is currently **unfinished**, the groundwork has been laid to build a robust, data-driven model for predicting stock market trends using machine learning.